-Personal data is stored within Hull City Council’s secure computer network and offices that have controlled access.
-It is retained for as long as there is a business and legislative need for it, normally for the current year, plus 6 years following the end of interest.
+Personal data is stored within our secure computer network and offices that have controlled access.
+It is retained for as long as there is a business and legislative need for it, normally for the current year, plus 6 years following the end of debt.

 What rights you have

 - a 'Right of Access' to see the information we hold about you

 - a 'Right to Rectification' where you believe information we hold about you is incorrect or incomplete

 - a 'Right to Restrict' processing and a 'Right to object' to processing where certain circumstances apply

 To exercise these rights you need to contact us as detailed below.
 For rectification, restriction or objection you need to provide the reasons for you request.

 Your personal information is not processed for individual automated decision making, or used for profiling of individuals for marketing purposes.